5 Popular No Caffeine Teas With Rich Benefits

 The grounds are brewed just like you would make coffee.

 The roots are dried, roasted and ground.
 This process results in a great coffee alternative that looks and tastes like coffee.

 Chicory root tea is a no caffeine tea made from the roots of the chicory plant.

+For instance chicory root is a good source of Inulin, Fiber, Vitamin C, Vitamin B6, Potassium, and Manganese.
 These are all essential nutrients that the human body needs for optimal functioning.

 Curcumin gives turmeric a bright yellow color.
 Not only that, the compound is filled with antioxidant and anti-inflammatory properties.

-Like ginger, turmeric may help reduce inflammation.
+Like ginger, turmeric helps reduce inflammation.

 - Inhibit the growth of new blood vessels to tumors

 Therefore, your cup of Turmeric tea may give you more than just a warm, caffeine free treat.

 No Caffeine vs Decaf Tea